In search of authentic meteorite jewellery at an affordable price? Now, you should be careful.

 Muonionalusta Meteorite is 4.5 billion years old, one of the oldest and rarest objects on earth, and its unique temperament has fascinated humanity since time immemorial.

 Most meteorites fall into the ocean or sparsely populated areas, so iron meteorites that can be used to make jewellery are even rarer.
 It's no surprise why Rolex or Rolls-Royce add meteorites to their products.

 Rolex Watch with Muonionalusta Panel

-Among them, the Lundberg family from Stockholm, as an early high-end jeweler who went deep into the wilderness of northern Sweden to unearth the Muonionalusta meteorite, has been focusing on making this magical, extraterrestrial meteorite into various jewellery for the past 35 years.
+Among them, the Lundberg family from Stockholm, an early high-end jeweller who went deep into the wilderness of northern Sweden to unearth the Muonionalusta meteorite, has been focusing on making this magical, extraterrestrial meteorite into various jewellery for the past 35 years.
 In 2011, we launched the energy jewellery brand AWNL, featuring meteorite materials.

 What is Muonionalusta meteorite?

 The Muonionalusta meteorite, from now on referred to as M meteorite, which hit the Earth in northern Scandinavia 1 million years ago, is the iron core of an ancient planetary body and is classified as an iron meteorite.
 Its appearance is delicate octahedral grade IVA, composed of 90% iron, 9% nickel and 1% other elements.
 This alloy of iron and nickel has not been found naturally in earthly conditions outside the earth’s core.

 It is also one of the most beautifully etched meteorites, with incredible stability and a beautiful acid-etched pattern called "Widmanstätten".
 This pattern is formed by the alternating layers of iron ferrite and nickel; its beauty lies within the patchwork and exquisite lines.
 It’s the first choice for making meteorite jewellery and handicrafts and is deeply loved by jewellery lovers everywhere.